francisldn/fm-github-search/README.md

   It took me a while to adjust the desktop layout to tablet and mobile.
 I eventually used ``position: absolute`` to organise the layout as required.
 I have learnt various CSS position properties and the pros and cons of using these properties.

 * <h4> Dark mode and light mode & localStorage </h4>
   I have learnt how to set dark and light mode using CSS properties and how to store the state in localStorage, using ``localStorage.getItem()`` and ``localStorage.setItem()`` functions.
-This allows user to store their viewing mode preference in the local storage and preference will be persisted for their next visit.
+This allows user to store their viewing mode preference in the local storage and their preference will be persisted for their next visit.